 3: Magic wand tool

-The photos app is a relatively easy photo editing app to use but if editing a photo intimidates you then there is an easier way: magic wand tool.
-After touching edit, in the top right corner is what looks like a magicians wand.
-By clicking this the iphone will use complex algorithms to examine the image and make the necessary adjustments to enhance the look of the image without over editing the image.
+The photos app is a relatively easy photo editing app to use but if editing a photo intimidates you then there is an easier way, the magic wand tool.
+After touching edit, in the top right corner there is what looks like a magicians wand.
+By clicking this the iPhone will use complex algorithms to examine the image and make the necessary adjustments to enhance the look of the image without over editing.

 Even before editing a picture in a more complex app, before adding a filter, or if I just want to send someone a quick snap I always use the magic wand tool.
 This tool will almost always make the image look better.

 This can be the difference between a blurry picture and a sharp one.
-Built into the newer iphones is an image stabilizer that helps remove your shaky hand from the process of taking a picture.
+Built into the newer iPhones is an image stabilizer that helps remove your shaky hand from the process of taking a picture.
 But sometimes that stabilizer is not enough.
-In low light scenarios your iphone will need to compensate for the lack of light and to do so the phone might take a longer exposure.
-This is when stabilizing your phone is important.
+In low light scenarios your phone will need to compensate for the lack of light and to do so the phone might take a longer exposure.
+This is when stabilizing your phone becomes more important.
 I will usually use a wall, fence, or other object to take a picture.
 If your willing to spend some money manfroto makes a great mini tripod for phones.

 If no wall or other support is around then I securely hold my phone.
-What I do is grip the phone completely with one hand, and just with my fingers on the other hand that will touch the shutter, then I rest my elbows on my torso, and finally gently touch the shutter with my finger while trying to remain very still.
+What I do is grip the phone completely with one hand, and just with my fingers with the other hand that will touch the shutter, then I rest my elbows on my torso, and finally while holding my breath or exhaling I gently touch the shutter with my finger while trying to remain very still.
 Its more comfortable then it sounds.

-I would like to think that Apples algorithm takes into account the shaking of your hand, measured by the infinite amount of gyroscopes in the iphone, when deciding what setting to use to take a picture, but I dont know that for a fact.
-Either way you should stabilize your phone for the best quality of pictures.
+I would like to think that Apples algorithm takes into account the shaking of your hand, measured by the infinite amount of gyroscopes in the iPhone when deciding what settings to use to take a picture, but I dont know that for a fact.
+Either way you should stabilize your phone for the best quality pictures.

 5: RAW and photo editing apps